miloszmat123/Mortgage_calculator/README.md

 # Mortgage calculator

-Mortgage calulator is a simple app, which can count your mortgage rates.
+Mortgage calculator is a simple app, which can count your mortgage rates.

 List of Parameters:
 - repayment start date